TylerTemp/SaintsField/README.md

 > Enable `SaintsEditor` before using

 Show a non-field property.

+For UI Toolkit: this attribute allow you to edit the corresponing field like odin do.
+Limitation:

+1. UI Toolkit only
+2. Does not use custom drawer even the type has one (Same as Odin)
+3. Does not support list/array/dictionary/null-class yet

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example